-As part of our continued commitment to enhancing our employee's quality of life and the environment on campus, the Harvard Longwood Campus is pleased to announce that it will be a 100% tobacco-free community as of March 16, 2009.
-Please see our campus map and smoking policy for additional details.
+As part of our continued commitment to enhancing our employee's quality of life and the environment on campus, the Harvard Longwood Campus is pleased to announce that it is a 100% smoke-free (including e-cigarettes) and tobacco-free community.
+Please see our campus map and smoking/tobacco policy for additional details.

 The Harvard Longwood Campus will be offering free smoking and tobacco cessation programs to assist in this transition.
 Participants can choose between a one-time hypnosis workshop and a five-session class that meets once a week.
 Classes are open to family members, household members, and/or significant others of employees of the Harvard Longwood community who smoke or use tobacco products to quit.
 These courses will be offered at the Harvard Longwood Campus.
 To sign up, or to obtain more information, please call 617-432-5704.